tarantool/cartridge-cli/README.md

 * First, `git clean -X -d -f` will be called to remove all untracked and ignored files.
 * Then `.rocks` and `.git` directories will be removed.
-* Finally, files specified in a `.cartridge.ignore` file will be ignored (see details below).

 *Note*: All application files should have at least `a+r` permissions (`a+rx` for directories).